Egg Harbor Township school board honors administrator departing to lead Galloway

-EGG HARBOR TOWNSHIP – With a t-shirt of the schools' eagle mascot in hand, an administrator from the school district is taking to new heights.
+EGG HARBOR TOWNSHIP — With a T-shirt of the district's eagle mascot in hand, an administrator from the school district is taking to new heights.

-The Board of Education and school administrators met Tuesday to honor Assistant Superintendent Stephen Santilli, who is leaving Egg Harbor Township School District to become superintendent at Galloway Township Public Schools.
+The Board of Education and school administrators met Tuesday to honor Assistant Superintendent Stephen Santilli, who is leaving the district to become superintendent of Galloway Township Public Schools.

-They spoke to what they said were his contributions at the district and celebrated the promotion of their soon-to-be future colleague.

-Superintendent Kim Gruccio praised Santilli during the meeting, saying that they had developed a strong relationship over their years working together and was confident he would excel in Galloway.
+Superintendent Kim Gruccio said she and Santilli had developed a strong relationship over their years working together and she was confident he would excel in Galloway.
 She said she was “very, very proud of him.”

 The district prepared a commemorative video for Santilli, featuring highlights of his days as an assistant superintendent interspersed with joking action-hero clips that had Santilli Photoshopped into them.
-As a token of her appreciation, Gruccio gave Santilli the black book she said was a staple of any superintendent.
-The district gave Santilli a t-shirt emblazoned with the Egg Harbor Township eagle.
+As a token of her appreciation, Gruccio gave Santilli the black book she said was a staple of any superintendent, in addition to the T-shirt.

 People are also reading…

-Santilli has been an assistant superintendent in the township for the last six years.
-He served as vice principal and then principal of William Davies Middle School in Mays Landing for around 11 years before joining the Egg Harbor Township School District and also worked as a teacher in Hammonton for several years.
+Santilli has been an assistant superintendent in the township for six years.
+He served as vice principal and then principal of William Davies Middle School in Hamilton Township for about 11 years before joining Egg Harbor Township and also worked as a teacher in Hammonton for several years.

+GALLOWAY TOWNSHIP — The township Board of Education celebrated the retirement of Superintend…

-Santilli said that he felt his time in the school district had “flown by.”
+Santilli said he felt his time in Egg Harbor Township had “flown by.”

-Asked for an accomplishment of which he was most proud, Santilli pointed to efforts in the district to promote social-emotional learning, care for student mental wellbeing and other efforts to promote public health in the community.
-Santilli also mentioned his efforts to build the district’s identity, growing its presence on social media and how it “tells (the district’s) story” to the community.
+Asked for an accomplishment of which he was most proud, Santilli cited efforts to promote social-emotional learning, care for student mental wellbeing and public health in the community.
+He also mentioned his efforts to build the district’s identity, growing its presence on social media and how it “tells (the district’s) story” to the community.

 “We built our voice from the ground up,” Santilli said. “(We’re) very proud of the work that’s being done within the district, but it takes a lot of work to build that.”

-Board President Barbara Szilagyi discussed Santilli’s contributions to the school district.
-She noted his prominent role in the district in improving school safety and thanked him for helping organize the district’s response to the start of the COVID-19 pandemic.
+Board President Barbara Szilagyi noted Santilli's prominent role in improving school safety and thanked him for helping organize the district’s response to the start of the COVID-19 pandemic.

 “I want to thank you for everything you’ve done for our students,” Szilagyi said.
 “We will, I’m sure, be able to work together in the future many times.”